blocks4j/reconf-jvm/README.md

 </dependency>
 ```

-For every configuration repository, declare a bean of class "reconf.spring.RepositoryConfigurationBean" with a "configInterface" attribute configured with the interface containing the `@ConfigurationRepository` annotation.
+For every configuration repository, declare a bean of class "org.blocks4j.reconf.spring.RepositoryConfigurationBean" with a "configInterface" attribute configured with the interface containing the `@ConfigurationRepository` annotation.

 Assuming that we are using the interface below.
 ```java